-My baby boomer clients are finally starting to grasp the concept of the tax free benefits of the Roth IRA.
-So much in fact in that they want to make sure that their kids start a Roth IRA and, in some cases, even their grandchildren.
+My baby boomer clients are finally starting to grasp the concept of the tax-free benefits of the Roth IRA.
+So much in fact that they want to make sure that their kids start a Roth IRA and, in some cases, even their grandchildren.

 Amazingly, there is no minimum age requirement to open a Roth IRA.
-The only requirement is that the child have “earned income”.
+The only requirement is that the child has “earned income”.
 What defines earned income?
-According to the IRS.gov website:
+According to the IRS website:

-Other items to note is that the child will only be able to contribute to a Roth as much as they earn.
-The 2010 limits are $5,000 but if the child only earns $2,000 for the year, that’s all they’ll be able to put in.
+Another item to note is that the child will only be able to contribute to a Roth as much as they earn.
+The 2023 limits are $6,500 but if the child only earns $5,000 for the year, that’s all they’ll be able to put in.

-Hard to believe there are any drawbacks to tax free money, but there is one.
-The only drawback for opening a Roth IRA in the name of a minor is that the ownership of the account passes on to the child when he or she attains maturity.
+Hard to believe there are any drawbacks to tax-free money, but there is one.
+The only drawback to opening a Roth IRA in the name of a minor is that the ownership of the account passes on to the child when he or she attains maturity.

 That means that at the age of 18, the child (now adult) can do with the money whatever they choose.
-I”ll let your imagination take over on what an 18 year would do with a windfall of money.
+I’ll let your imagination take over on what an 18-year-old would do with a windfall of money.

 Can You Just Open a Roth IRA for the Child?

 After funding their retirement needs, many wish to pass on any remaining to their heirs.
-But for some, they wish that we could have some control when their heirs could get the money.
-I once had a reader that wanted to know how he could give his grandson the tax free benefit of the Roth IRA.
+But some, wish that we could have some control over when their heirs could get the money.
+I once had a reader who wanted to know how he could give his grandson the tax-free benefit of the Roth IRA.
 In my opinion, this is one cool grandfather.

-The reader was roughly 60 years of age and wanted to open a Roth IRA for his five year old grandson.
-He wanted to make a $1,000 contribution into a Roth IRA thinking that the grandson would not be able to touch the money until he was age 60, and then could benefit from the tax-free growth that the Roth IRA provides.
+The reader was roughly 60 years of age and wanted to open a Roth IRA for his five-year-old grandson.
+He wanted to make a $1,000 contribution into a Roth IRA thinking that the grandson would not be able to touch the money until he was age 60, and then he could benefit from the tax-free growth that the Roth IRA provides.

-Unfortunately, in that scenario, when the grandfather passes away the grandson would inherit the account and would have access to the money immediately and would not have to wait until age 60.
+Unfortunately, in that scenario, when the grandfather passes away the grandson would inherit the account and would have access to the money immediately, and would not have to wait until age 60.
 In addition, the grandson would be required to take out the required minimum distributions as a non-spousal beneficiary.
 Unfortunately, that idea did not work either.
 (The grandfather was still working at this time.
-If he was not and didn’t have earned income, he would not been able to open a Roth)
+If he was not and didn’t have earned income, he would not be able to open a Roth.)